 In the case of consolidation, where two or more separate IRPs are involved, one IRP Panel must be tasked with the responsibility for making this determination, and it is proposed that this should be the IRP Panel appointed to the IRP that was commenced first in time.

 In considering consolidation the IOT noted that the Bylaws allow for Claimants to file for non-binding IRPs and that the IRP Panel could be called on to determine if a binding IRP and a non-binding IRP can be consolidated.
 The IOT considered this and concluded that these two types of IRPs should not be allowed to be consolidated as the final result of the consolidated IRP in that case would change the nature of one of the original IRPs.
 Further, the IOT concluded that no act of participation by means of consolidation, intervention or participation as an amicus should have the effect of changing the binding/non-binding nature of the proceedings being joined.

-Except as otherwise expressly stated herein, requests for consolidation, intervention, and/or participation as an amicus are committed to the reasonable discretion of the PROCEDURES OFFICER.
-In the event that no STANDING PANEL is in place when a PROCEDURES OFFICER must be selected, a panelist may be appointed by the ICDR pursuant to its INTERNATIONAL ARBITRATION RULES relating to appointment of panelists for consolidationFirstPanelFirstPanel.
+Except as otherwise specifically stated herein, actions on requests for consolidation, intervention, and/or participation as an amicus are committed to the reasonable discretion of the First IRP Panel.
+Where all the Parties, proposed Parties and proposed amici consent to the request for consolidation, intervention, and/or participation as an amicus, respectively, then there is a presumption that the First IRP Panel will permit the request.

 Rationale: The IOT believed that the First IRP Panel should retain its discretion in making these decisions but that it should provide guidance to that Panel for cases where all parties agree to the action.

-PanelFirst,PanelFirst
+In the event that no IRP Panel is in place for the First IRP when a request for consolidation, intervention, and/or participation as an amicus is made, the request will be suspended pending IRP Panel appointment for the First IRP.

 Rationale: Given the First IRP Panel is responsible for these decisions in this proposal, a determination on the application cannot be made until the First IRP Panel is appointed.

-In the event that requests for consolidation or intervention are granted, the restrictions on Written Statements set forth in Section 6 shall apply to all CLAIMANTS collectively (for a total of 25 pages exclusive of evidence)Claimant and not individually unless otherwise modified by the First IRP Panel in its discretion, consistent with the Purposes of the IRP.
+In the event that requests for consolidation or intervention are granted, the restrictions on Written Statements set forth in Section 6 shall apply to each Claimant and INTERVENING PARTY individually unless the First IRP Panel concludes otherwise, in its discretion, consistent with the Purposes of the IRP.

 Rationale: The IOT considers it reasonable to allow each party to put forward its own statement in support.